The DEI and Mental Health Connection (and Why It Matters)

 6. Talk to Your Employees

-Don't assume you know what problems your workforce is facing.
+Don’t assume you know what problems your workforce is facing.
 Talk to them.
-Use anonymous employee engagement surveys to gain feedback about the problem and create safe places for individuals to speak up.
+Use anonymous employee engagement surveys to gain feedback about their problems and create safe places for individuals to speak up.

 Ask your employees what they’d like to change.
 Are they facing microaggressions and unconscious bias in the workplace?
 Do they struggle to access the mental health services you’ve provided?